 For many movies that are remembered as the best of their genre, game changers, the journey towards this status usually takes a number of years.
 Classics like Citizen Kane, The Shining, and Blade Runner are seen as definitive forms of cinema now, but they all flopped when they were first released.
 But this is not the case with The Avengers.
 Before it’s 2012 release, there was a strong feeling among fans that Marvel and director Joss Whedon had created something very special based on the trailers and marketing campaign as a whole.

 The Avengers isn’t on par with the eventual classics that I’ve already mentioned – hell, it’s not even the best superhero movie, not as long as The Dark Knight still exists in this timeline.
 The Avengers was something new: a team-up movie that brings together a bunch of heroes from different standalone series in order to face a world-ending threat.
 This happens in comics all the time, but this was the first time it happened on the big screen.

-The reason The Avengers is still so iconic is more than the fact that it started a whole new sub-genre of movies.
+The reason The Avengers is still so iconic is more than the fact that it started a whole new sub-genre of movies, and that’s where it lands on the same level as though cinematic giants.
 Put simply, it’s down to a director, who, at the arguable height of his creative powers, managed the impossible task of giving each major character in the film an arc and a purpose within the main plot.
 There are some silly things in the movie, some convenient plot-jumps as there are in almost any blockbuster, but The Avengers is too much of a blast to sweat the small stuff.
 So, let’s go through each major character one by one to break down why this movie still stands up so well.

 Tony Stark/ Iron Man